The afterlife, before and after Jesus.

 All souls, therefore; are shut up within Hades: do you admit this?
 (It is true, whether) you say yes or no: moreover, there are already experienced there punishments and consolations; and there you have a poor man and a rich.
 And now, having postponed some stray questions for this part of my work, I will notice them in this suitable place, and then come to a close.
 Why, then, cannot you suppose that the soul undergoes punishment and consolation in Hades in the interval, while it awaits its alternative of judgment, in a certain anticipation either of gloom or of glory? ("A Treatise on the Soul", Chapter 58, Tertullian; parenthesis his)

 9. Some hold that a person can only be divided into two parts: body and soul/spirit, holding that soul and spirit are identical and synonymous terms.
 This is a dichotomous view.
-Others hold, especially based on passages such as Hebrews 4:12 and 1 Thessalonians 5:23, that a person is comprised of three parts: body, soul and spirit.
+Others embrace, especially based on passages such as Hebrews 4:12 and 1 Thessalonians 5:23, that a person is comprised of three parts: body, soul and spirit.
 This is a trichotomous view of man.

-10. Throughout church history, some have claimed that since Lazarus requested water to cool his tongue this was evidence that the body was together with soul/spirit in hell.
-While it is true to say that the body and soul/spirit are fully in Hades/Sheol, the former in a physical grave and the latter in a place of torment, there are no other passages that claim the body physically and immediately present for that torment.
-Even as the mind of a person who loses a limb can still suffer pain, supposedly in the missing limb, so too the mind of one in the torment of Hades could suffer that for which there was no real remedy.
-The remainder of the account makes it clear that there was no possible comfort; it does not speak as to why.
-Certainly, especially in regards to the righteous in Sheol/Hades, there are verses that refer to the soul/spirit apart from the body, giving support that the body is not immediately present.
+Certainly, especially in regards to the righteous in Hades/Sheol, there are verses that refer to the soul/spirit apart from the body, giving support that the body is not immediately present.
 Only in regards to their state after the final resurrection is the body and soul/spirit spoken of as being present together, either in the Lake of Fire/Gehenna or in the New Heaven and Earth (of course, the latter being a newly raised and perfected body).

 Job 19:25-27 I know that my Redeemer lives, and that in the end he will stand upon the earth.
 26 And after my skin has been destroyed, yet in my flesh I will see God; 27 I myself will see him with my own eyes - I, and not another.
 How my heart yearns within me!
 (NIV)